cudoventures/cudos-builders/docker/explorer-v2/readme.md

    5. Copy the big-dipper-2-ui-deploy.sh script from explorer-v2 to the new folder
    6. Copy the new folder explorer-v2-ui-deploy to the [new VM via SSH](https://cloud.google.com/sdk/gcloud/reference/compute/scp)
    7. [Install Docker on the VM](https://docs.docker.com/engine/install/) and [Install docker-compose](https://docs.docker.com/compose/install/)
-   8. Inside the VM change dir to the newly copied folder and deploy BDJuno/Hasura like ```./big-dipper-2-ui-deploy.sh prod```
+   8. Inside the VM change dir to the newly copied folder and deploy BDJuno/Hasura like ```./big-dipper-2-ui-deploy.sh prod BRANCH_NAME```
-      - This will pull, build and deploy the latest code for abig-dipper-2 and deploy it via docker to the specified instance using the configs you provided
+      - This will pull and build the code from the specified branch for big-dipper-2 and deploy it via docker to the specified instance using the configs you provided
    9. Delete the newly created folder that you transfered to the server on both local and remote

+### Configuration explanation:
+1. There are 3 configs that have to be set up:
+    - Inside the BDJuno folder you have:
+        - config.yaml - this is the config for the BDJuno - https://docs.bigdipper.live/cosmos-based/parser/config/config
+          - ip address of node, db name and password for it are set here
+        - genesis.json - this is the genesis file that is going to be parsed before BDJuno starts.
+It gets by the docker BDJuno docker file
+    - .env-bdjuno - this is the env variables for the BDJuno docker (only the ones relevant are listed, leave others as is)
+      - HASURA_GRAPHQL_DATABASE_URL - THE URL of the DB for hasura to read from
+      - HASURA_GRAPHQL_ADMIN_SECRET - the password of the HASURA
+      - HASURA_GRAPHQL_ENDPOINT_URL - the DNS(IP):PORT of the machine where hasura is hosted
+      - HASURA_ACTIONS_GRPC - the IP:9090 of the node that hasura is reading from
+      - HASURA_ACTIONS_RPC - the IP:26657 of the node that hasura is reading from
+      - HASURA_ACTIONS_PORT - the port of which hasura actions will run
+      - GCLOUD_INSTANCE_CONNECTION_NAME=the connection of the gcloud SQL instance
+      - LOGGING_DRIVER - the logging driver for the container

+    - .env-big-dipper-2 - this is the env variables
+      - NEXT_PUBLIC_GRAPHQL_URL - the URL/IPo of where hasura is hosted
+      - NEXT_PUBLIC_GRAPHQL_WS - the web socket URL/IPo of where hasura is hosted
+      - NODE_ENV - env to deploy for
+      - PORT - the port it runs on
+      - NEXT_PUBLIC_URL - THE URL of where the explorer is hosted
+      - NEXT_PUBLIC_WS_CHAIN_URL - the node ws url (example - ws://full-node-url:26657/websocket)
+      - NEXT_PUBLIC_CHAIN_STATUS - mainnet or testnet
+      - LOGGING_DRIVER - the logging driver for the container

 ## Additional:
 ### More info about gcloud sql proxy: